/r/nintendo

 What are you favourite memories of these games?
 How do you think they hold up today?
 Hash it out in the comments.

-(I am a bot.
-I think that I'm posting Nintendo events from this day in history, but if I've made a mistake or omission please leave a comment tagging /u/KetchupTheDuck).
+I am a bot that posts Nintendo events from this day in history.
+If I've made a mistake or omission please leave a comment tagging /u/KetchupTheDuck.

 welcome to smile sunday! turn your caps lock off and rave about whatever has made you smile this week! some things to smile about: